 Campervan storage is one of the most important things to think about when converting a van.
 And you never have enough storage... that is a fact.
-In this guide I will show you ten of the most popular campervan storage ideas.
+In this guide I will show you 13 of the most popular campervan storage ideas.
 In each section I will link off to a seperate blog on how to build that specific storage.
 By the end you will be well-equipped to build a stunning campervan with lots of storage space!

 Note: Did you know that you can get a free electrical wiring diagram by signing up to The Van Conversion Newsletter 🙂

-Designing Accessible Storage
+Designing Accessible Campervan Storage

 Some of the campervan storage ideas laid out in this guide are very simple, some are more complex.
 But no matter what the campervan storage, we must consider ergonomics in our build.
 Poorly built campervan storage will quickly give you a sore back or neck!